anonymousvisuser1036/AMGSRN/README.md

 ```

 This will render a 512x512 image with 256 samples per ray and save it to ```/Output/render.png```.
-It will also render 10 more frames and give you an average framerate and print out frame times (24/31 fps on our machine without/with TCNN).

 The renderer with GUI is the last check: